johnoclockdk/CssCompiler/README.md

 1. Clone or download this repository to your local machine.

 2. Build the project using your preferred C# development environment.
-Ensure that .NET 6.0 or higher is installed and used for the build process.
+Or download it from releases page Ensure that .NET 7.0 or higher is installed and used for the build process.

 3. Run the compiled executable in the command line with the following options:
    - To compile a specific project: `CssCompiler.exe <path_to_project_folder>`